Laser Peripheral Iridotomy

 In acute angle closure the fluid in the eye (aqueous humour) is unable to pass into the anterior chamber and drain from the eye.
 The iris may be pushed forward on to the drainage system and restrict the outflow of aqueous so that the pressure within the eye rises.

-Laser peripheral iridotomy is the treatment of choice in this situation and in those eyes at risk of acute angle closure to prevent a future rise in pressure.
+Laser peripheral iridotomy is the treatment of choice in this situation and in those eyes at risk of acute angle closure to prevent a future attack and rise in pressure.

 After anaesthetic drops are instilled in your eyes, a special lens will be placed on the eye.
 Some people feel a mild, sharp sensation during the laser treatment.
 There is usually no pain after the laser is complete.